What is the all-around shoe of trail running legend Kilian Jornet like in real life?

 In short: the Tomir 2.0 is stronger, more comfortable and better suited for long trail runs and outdoor adventures.

-Specifications and size chart
+Specifications and size range

 Weight